OWASP/CheatSheetSeries/cheatsheets/Web_Service_Security_Cheat_Sheet.md

 ## Authorization

 Web services need to authorize web service clients the same way web applications authorize users.
-A web service needs to make sure a web service client is authorized to: perform a certain action (coarse-grained); on the requested data (fine-grained).
+A web service needs to make sure a web service client is authorized to perform a certain action (coarse-grained) on the requested data (fine-grained).

 **Rule**: A web service should authorize its clients whether they have access to the method in question.
 Following authentication, the web service should check the privileges of the requesting entity whether they have access to the requested resource.
 This should be done on every request.